GoogleChrome/developer.chrome.com/site/en/blog/policy-update-2sv/index.md

   new extensions, or to update existing extensions.

-Taken together, these policy clarifications help preserve the wide variety of extensions in the Chrome Web Store – from productivity tools to shopping helpers – while also respecting user choice and strengthening security.
+Taken together, these policy clarifications help preserve the wide variety of extensions in the Chrome Web Store &mdash; from productivity tools to shopping helpers &mdash; while also respecting user choice and strengthening security.
 These policy clarifications will go into effect on August 2, 2021.
 After that date, developers will no longer be able to publish new or update existing extensions without enabling Two Step Verification, and extensions in violation of these clarified policies may be removed from the Chrome Web Store and disabled.

-We’re grateful to both users and developers for helping us make the Chrome Web Store a safe and secure way to extend the browser.
+We're grateful to both users and developers for helping us make the Chrome Web Store a safe and secure way to extend the browser.
 As always, we welcome your feedback.

 ---